CodeCounselors/gitrdone/slides.md

 - Git Clients (SourceTree, Tower, IDEs, etc)
 - OS Integrations (TortoiseGit)
 - Diff Tools (IDEs, KDiff, etc)
 note:
 - right how, a terminal.
 - introduce new ones as we go; discuss briefly
+- learn the CLI but use tools where it makes sense (merging, staging, conflict resolution)